wdk-docs/clinicjs-docs/content/documentation/bubbleprof/03-first-analysis.md

 ---
-title: 'First analysis'
+title: "分析"
 priority: 3

 # SEO
 metaData:
   titleParts:
-    - First analysis
+    - 首先分析
     - Bubbleprof
     - Documentation
 ---

-# First analysis
+# 分析

 Now we're ready to run an analysis.
 Let's try with the first server in the repo, `1-server-with-no-index.js`.
 It contains a small server that queries mongodb for the 5 newest and 5 oldest node modules.